Read more to uncover the answers and discover our #MakeSolarEU campaign

-Why does European solar manufacturing matter?
+Rebuilding European solar manufacturing

-From a total solar fleet of around 200 GW today, the EU is aiming to have 750 GW of solar capacity by 2030.
+From a total solar fleet of around 260 GW today, the EU is aiming to have 750 GW of solar capacity by 2030.

 Solar is critical for Europe’s energy security and climate goals.
 The UN Intergovernmental Panel on Climate Change identifies solar as one of the most feasible and cost-effective methods to decarbonise the economy.
+From 2024, the EU needs to install at least 70 GW of solar per year to reach its climate targets.

 The European Commission calls solar the ‘kingpin’ of REPowerEU – the continent’s effort to get off Russian gas.
 Solar panels are even featured prominently on a REPowerEU banner at the European Commission headquarters.